 The interaction between base64 (or base64wide) and wide and ascii is as you might expect. wide and ascii are applied to the string first, and then the base64 and base64wide modifiers are applied.
-At no point is
+At no point is the plaintext of the ascii or wide versions of the strings included in the search.
+If you want to also include those you can put them in a secondary string.

-The base64 and base64wide modifiers also support a custom alphabet.
+The base 64 and base 64 wide modifiers also support a custom alphabet.
 For example: